 And now, we know precisely what was supposed to go down in the first draft of that finale.
-Production designer Jerry Wanek put together a book for the cast and crew that is now available to buy, complete with pages and pages of the various sets they built for the long-running series.
+Production designer Jerry Wanek put together a book for the cast and crew, complete with pages and pages of the various sets they built for the long-running series.
 For that book, Dabb wrote about one of the final sets constructed, which they ultimately didn't get to use: the inside of Harvelle's.

 Dabb writes that "Dean was always going to end up in Heaven, and we were always going to see Sam's life in fast-forward, but those final moments were supposed to take place somewhere else.
 When Bob Singer and I sat down to talk about season 15, and our inevitable end, we came up with something that felt like a fitting version of Sam and Dean's Heaven: all the people the boys had met along the way (or, at least, those we could convince to fly to Vancouver) crowded into a re-built Roadhouse, as the band Kansas played our (official unofficial) theme song: 'Carry on Wayward Son.'"